SmartTriageFiap/core/README.md

     make all-docker

+To ensure the best way to test this app we highly recommend using all-docker.

+In case you deploy in production environment, make sure the environment variables are set correctly.

+See variables below:

+    - MONGO_ADDR
+        - Mongodb address
+    - MONGO_PORT
+        - Mongodb port
+    - MONGO_USER
+        - Mongo user
+    - MONGO_PASS
+        - Mongodb password
+    - GO_CRIPYT
+        - Key to encrypt and tokenize CPF

 ## Endpoints
 #

 - Method: GET   Endpoint: /v1/hmv/questions
-    - Response example
+    - Example Response:
     ```json
     [
         {